William Booth Memorial Training College (Wellington)

-The William Booth Memorial Training College is a building on Aro Street, in Aro Valley, Wellington, New Zealand, which currently houses the School of Practical Philosophy.
+The William Booth Memorial Training College is a building on Aro Street, in Aro Valley, Wellington, New Zealand, which currently houses the School of Practical Philosophy and Meditation.
 It was completed in 1913, and named after one of the founders of the Salvation Army, William Booth.

 Design and construction

 It was designed by Stanley W Fearn and Austen Quick.
 It received a gold award from the New Zealand Institute of Architects in 1927.

 Opening

 It was officially opened on 2 April 1914 by "the Prime Minister, the Minister of Customs, Sir John Findlay, and other prominent public men."
 Francis Fisher, the Minister of Customs, said:

 "We are here to-day to open and dedicate this home to the memory, of the immortal William Booth, founder of this great international Army of Salvation.
 It was ever the wish and practice of the late General William Booth that every penny controlled by his Army should be spent in the interests of suffering humanity, and to-day, in accordance with the noble spirit inspired by that great man, the Army presents to our citizens a monument to his genius...To General Booth the devoted soldiers of his Army have dedicated the Memorial College.
 The very atmosphere of the building is hallowed by his spirit."

 According to Commissioner Richards, the building cost 13,000 pounds to build, with more expense to be incurred in furnishing the building and improving the grounds yet to come.
 The building's construction was part of 40,000 pound investment in buildings by the Salvation Army over the preceding 18 months.

 According to newspaper reports, Prime Minister William Massey said: "the Training College was a credit to those who had originated it, to the architect, the builders, and to the Salvation Army.
 He hoped that within its walls in the years to come there would be trained many officers who would carry on the initiated by William Booth..."